SIBA Book Award

 What books can be nominated?

-Books are nominated in several categories, including fiction, nonfiction, poetry, cooking and children's.
+Books are nominated in several categories, including fiction, nonfiction, cooking and children's.
 For a book to be eligible, it must be set in the South, or the author must be Southern (preferably both) and it must have been published within the previous calendar year.

 Who can nominate a book?